-19 Categories of roads as per surface types are important for road restoration purposes.
+17 Types are important for road restoration purposes.
 The pavement restoration, where required, will be carried out by Dhaka City Cooperation (DCC) when all backfill has been settled for 6 weeks.
-For this purpose DCC will have to be paid as per surface types of the roads.
+For this purpose, DCC will have to be paid as per surface types of the roads.
 DWASA will apply for the road cutting permission and the contractor must pay therefore.
 The road cutting plans necessary for the application must be prepared by the contractor.